A unified harmonic framework for dark siren cosmology: Beam window functions

 In this section, we derive the kernel for a Gaussian and isotropic localization error of an individual event.
 While this is a well known result in the context of, e.g., \ac{CMB} cosmology \cite{2020moco.book.....D}, we find it useful to derive this explicitly for the \ac{GW} measurement process, in which we model the \ac{MAP} sky localization as randomly displaced from its true position.

 For a given realization of the universe, the probability density map under noise of the \ac{MAP} position of some observed \ac{GW} $i$ is given by $p^{(i)}(\vecOm)$, which we model as an isotropic Gaussian of width $\sigma_i$ centered at its true location $\vecOm_i$.
+Thus $p^{(i)}(\vecOm)$ is a function of $\vecOm, \vecOm_i$, and to make this manifest we will now use $p(\vecOm|\vecOm_i)=p^{(i)}(\vecOm)$ for the probability distribution of the observed position of the $i$th event.

 By the orthonormality of the spherical harmonics, $p^{(i)}(\vecOm)$ admits a multipole expansion